binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 * Monitoring [space of file systems](http://slides.com/tildeslash/monit#/24)
 * Has a built-in lightweight HTTP(S) interface you can use to browse the Monit server, and check the status of all monitored services.
 From the web interface you can start, stop, and restart processes and disable or enable monitoring of services.
 Monit provides [fine grained control](https://mmonit.com/monit/documentation/monit.html#MONIT-HTTPD) over who/what can access the web interface, or whether it is even active or not.
 Again an excellent feature that you can choose to use or not depending on your attack surface preferences.
 * There is also an aggregator ([m/monit](https://mmonit.com/)) that allows system administrators to monitor and manage many hosts at a time.
 It also works well on mobile devices and is available at a reasonable price to monitor all hosts.
 * Once you install Monit you have to actively enable the HTTP daemon in the `monitrc` in order to run the Monit cli and/or access the Monit HTTP web UI.
-At first I thought of this was broken as I could not even run `monit status` (a Monit command).
+At first I thought this was broken as I could not even run `monit status` (a Monit command).
 PS told me Monit was running, then I realised **it is secure by default**.
 You have to consciously expose anything.
 This is what confirmed that Monit was one of the tools for me.
 * The [Control File](http://mmonit.com/monit/documentation/monit.html#THE-MONIT-CONTROL-FILE)
 * Security by default.
 Just [like SSH](#vps-countermeasures-disable-remove-services-harden-what-is-left-ssh-key-pair-authentication-ssh-perms), to protect the security of your control file and passwords, the control file must have read-write permissions no more than `0700 (`u=xrw,g=,o=`); Monit will complain and exit otherwise, again, security by default.